 We suggest you bring with you:

 At Musgrave we usually stay in air-conditioned en suite rooms at the Roadhouse.
-However if these are not available then it will be in air-conditioned rooms with a shared bathroom.

 The alternative – the very comfortable but expensive Lotusbird Lodge is booked well in advance and it is not often possible to get bookings there especially during peak months.